December 14, 2020

 These molecular couriers ship COVID-19’s genetic coding for a protein directly to cells.
 Our body recognizes that the protein is foreign and starts making antibodies against it to protect us.
 Neither the molecular courier, nor the COVID-19 genetic material for the protein, alter your DNA; nor do they enter the part of the cell where your DNA is stored.

-The Pfizer and Moderna vaccines have unusually high efficacy rates of 95 and 94 percent, respectively.
-That means those vaccinated were protected 95 and 94 percent of the time, versus the placebo group.
+The Pfizer and Moderna vaccines have unusually high efficacy rates of 95% and 94%, respectively.
+That means those vaccinated were protected 95% and 94% of the time, versus the placebo group.

 Q. What is the timeline for access to COVID-19 vaccines?

 A. The U.S. Food and Drug Administration has approved the Pfizer vaccine, and Moderna is expected to follow soon after.
 We will see additional vaccines before the FDA as phase 3 clinical trials are completed.